 Fatty liver disease is a growing health concern worldwide, often associated with unhealthy lifestyle choices and dietary habits.
-Characterized by the accumulation of fat in liver cells, this condition can lead to severe complications if left untreated.
+Characterised by the accumulation of fat in liver cells, this condition can lead to severe complications if left untreated.
 This article describes the symptoms, treatment options, and precautionary measures to manage fatty liver disease effectively.

 Understanding Fatty Liver Disease